Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 The Coleman stoves are easy to set up, easy to use, and pack down small enough to perch atop the food cooler in the car.

-This Coleman Triton Series 2-burner stove is similar to my older model, and has the same nice features for a camp stove:
+This updated Coleman Cascade 2-burner stove is similar to my older model.

 Note these admirable features in a camp stove: